deKadir/instagram-web-frontend/README.md

 # Warning
-images are deleted from server by heroku everyday.
-So images aren't loading.
-Update new post or profile img
+images are deleted from server by heroku daily.
+Update new post or profile img to test images

 # test account